pujagupta1024/healthcare-college/README.md

 # healthcare-college
-this is my git repositary
+this is my git repositary -snahal-singh-author